jasonbrodeur/notes-and-other-things/docs/Conference Notes/CNI 2023 Fall.md

 - Thinking about infrastructure
 	- e.g. thinking about infrastructure rights in a similar way to water rights, to ensure that everyone has access to it.
 	- e.g. We don't want a system where only billion-dollar companies can create data and train models.

-### Q2
-Should we think about scholarly literature differently than other types of media (books, movies, magazines, etc.)?
-How to think about peer reviewed vs. non-peer reviewed (e.g. preprints)
+**Q2**: ***Should we think about scholarly literature differently than other types of media (books, movies, magazines, etc.)?
+How to think about peer reviewed vs. non-peer reviewed (e.g. preprints)***
 - The notion of distinguishing clearly between peer-reviewed and non-peer reviewed is naive and disingenuous -- there is a wide range of quality in both.
 	- Who is the arbiter of "good"?
 - Shouldn't differentiate, but should have clear regulations how tools should be used and how products can/should be shared.
 - From a technical standpoint, there is not much difference -- everyone is scooping up and ingesting everything amidst this hype cycle.
 What we should be thinking about is **"How to make it as easy as possible to access good scholarly content?"**.

-### Q3
-Pragmatics and scale: What kind of infrastructure we need?
-What kind of choices we should be making to ensure these machines-driven tools provide a net benefit and that they are transparent in terms of their methods?
+**Q3**: ***Pragmatics and scale: What kind of infrastructure we need?
+What kind of choices we should be making to ensure these machines-driven tools provide a net benefit and that they are transparent in terms of their methods?***
 - "Do we need a new CC license to facilitate responsible training?"
 	- CC licenses do not override exceptions like fair use.
 Training AI with copyrighted content is permitted regardless.
 	- In terms of disclosing information sources (attribution), CC licenses already afford reasonableness from an attribution perspective (allows variety of means of attribution).